PeerMdThabib/cMovie/README.md

 ## Installation

 ### Carthage
-After cloning this repository please make sure to run carthage update.
-To install the following farmeworks:
+After cloning this repository please make sure to run carthage update to install the following frameworks:

 #### Networking,
 - Alamofire